cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/monitoring/README.md

 ### Grafana Config

-Place the dashboard configs files (json) in grafana dashboards config directory (`monitoring-deployment/config/monitoring/grafana/dashboards`) in the deployment folder
+Place the dashboard json files in grafana dashboards config directory (`monitoring-deployment/config/monitoring/grafana/dashboards`) in the deployment folder

 ## Start the stack